 Main, P. (2026, January 20).
 TEACCH Workstations: The Complete Guide to Structured Teaching for Autism.
 Retrieved from https://www.structural-learning.com/post/teacch-workstations-complete-guide

-TEACCH workstations are structured independent work areas that help children with autism complete tasks without constant adult supervision.
-Developed by the TEACCH Autism Programme at the University of North Carolina, this approach uses visual organisation and clear expectations to answer four essential questions every student needs answered: What work?
+TEACCH workstations are structured work areas that help children with autism complete tasks with less adult support.
+The TEACCH Autism Programme at the University of North Carolina developed this approach.
+It uses visual organisation and clear expectations to answer four key questions for each learner: What work?
 How much?
 When finished?
 What next?

 Key Takeaways